Popularly known as the Golden Triangle, this tour takes in the most popular sights of the country and is a true introduction to India. Start…

 Set amid a cosy depression in the dunes, Samsara consists of 21 individual Rajasthani hunting tents, each with their own en-suite bathroom and tiled verandah.
 The interiors are fitted with gorgeous block-printed textiles in traditional Indian hues, offering great luxury for such a wonderfully far flung location.
 Dinner will be served under the stars, with dozens of lanterns lighting the surrounding sand and a troupe of local folk musicians and dancers to add ambience.

-Turning eastwards, the morning’s drive brings us to ‘The Blue City’ of Jodhpur, where we’ll pause to visit the implacable Mehrangarh Fort before continuing on to the village of Narlai, where we’ll spend two nights in an exquisite ancestral walled mansion - the Rawla Narlai.
+Turning eastwards, the morning’s drive (2 hours) brings us to ‘The Blue City’ of Jodhpur.
+Stop here for a visit to the imposing Mehrangarh Fort.
+Drive on to the village of Narlai (3 hours) for a two-night stay at the Rawla Narlai.

 Capital of the former Kingdom of Marwar, Jodhpur owes its prominence to the trade route that once passed its gates, connecting the ports of Gujarat with the cities of the northern plains.
 The resulting wealth enabled the Marwari rulers to construct one of India’s most fabulous forts – Mehrangarh – on top of a near-vertical escarpment.
 The cuboid houses of the old town sprawling from its base are painted a hundred shades of blue – a practise said to denote the homes of local Brahmins (but which actually derives from attempts to discourage termites by adding copper sulphate to limewash).
 Also visible, to the south, is the enormous bulk of Umaid Bhavan, a palace built in 1929 by the local Maharaja.